 Sunglasses – Sadly, I left my sunglasses on a beach during my tour to Kicker Rock.
 Thankfully this was two days before leaving the islands so I protected my eyes well for 8/10 days.
 But, the sun is incredibly strong so having quality sunglasses will protect them, and decrease the amount of squinting, which will decrease wrinkles (or so they say)

 Sunscreen – I used Sun Bum for its reef protecting qualities.
-Whichever brand you choose, just be aware that what you wear will enter the ocean with you.
+It also comes in a stick so you don’t have to worry about liquid limitations.
+However, whichever brand you choose, just be aware that what you wear will enter the ocean with you.
 This includes moisturizer and hair conditioner.
+Get your reef safe sunscreen here.

 Coconut Oil – Trader Joes carries travel packs of coconut oil which helped moisturize my skin (and hair) after a day of sun and salt water.